 1. Articulate The Metrics - Before even deciding on what engagement opportunities to provide, make sure to define what exactly you want to be measuring.
 These engagement metrics must be agreed upon and communicated with the rest of your event marketing team to ensure that everyone else will work towards these KPIs as well as come up with their own suggestions on how to boost these metrics.
 Once these event metrics are agreed upon, discuss ways to reach the target goals.

-4. Brainstorm Joint Initiatives With Sponsors - Remember that your event sponsors can provide additional opportunities for event engagement before, during, and after the event.
+5. Brainstorm Joint Initiatives With Sponsors - Remember that your event sponsors can provide additional opportunities for event engagement before, during, and after the event.
 Brainstorm with sponsors early on about different ways attendees can become engaged not only with your event but with the sponsor’s brand as well.
-Sponsors will be very interested in ideas that involve their brand being exposed to attendees well before the event start date.
+Sponsors will be very interested in brand activation ideas that exposed their brand to attendees well before the event start date.
 Perhaps a social media competition or sponsored content can be ways for attendees to heighten their levels of engagement with both the event and sponsors.

 1. Throwable microphone - Sometimes that best way to engage your attendees is to catch them off guard.
 Something as unique as a throwable microphone may be just what your attendees need in order to feel encouraged to participate in conversations.
 Catchbox is a microphone that you can throw across the room to another speaker.
 These mics are well designed so that even if you miss a catch, the audio does not get damaged.
 Having an easier way for people to join in a group discussion or workshop can help to increase the engagement levels.